 A Leg to Stand OnOdyssey Editions #ad - Sacks with a severe leg injury, he becomes the patient.
 The author of twelve books, the man who mistook his wife For a Hat, Musicophilia, and Hallucinations, including the bestselling Awakenings, Oliver Sacks is internationally renowned for his compassionate approach to patients affected by profound neurological disorders.

-A Leg to Stand On #ad - Yet when an accident on an uninhabited mountain in Norway leaves Dr. In a leg to stand On, one of Dr. During what should have been a routine recovery period, he experiences an overwhelming sensation that his injured leg is now absent from his body, and indeed from his physical awareness.
+Yet when an accident on an uninhabited mountain in Norway leaves Dr. In a leg to stand On, one of Dr. During what should have been a routine recovery period, he experiences an overwhelming sensation that his injured leg is now absent from his body, and indeed from his physical awareness.
 Sacks’ most personal works, this disturbing experience is the starting point of a fascinating journey through the mysteries of perception, the physical substance of our identities, and the experience of being a patient.

 An Anthropologist on Mars: Seven Paradoxical TalesVintage #ad - To these seven narratives of neurological disorder Dr. These men, and one extraordinary child emerge as brilliantly adaptive personalities, women, whose conditions have not so much debilitated them as ushered them into another reality.
 Sacks brings the same humanity, poetic observation, and infectious sense of wonder that are apparent in his bestsellers Awakenings and The Man Who Mistook His Wife for a Hat.